Upstream#

 and other records become backup servers.

-If set by both the This example will look up the Added in version 1.2.0: Angie Added in version 1.1.0-P1: Angie PRO sets the server ID within the group.
-Added in version 1.4.0. sets the time to recover the If the value is set
+If Weight is similar to the This example will look up the Added in version 1.2.0: Angie Added in version 1.1.0-P1: Angie PRO sets the server ID within the group.
+If the parameter is not set,

-and the server is again considered available and healthy
+and the server is again considered healthy

 as defined by max_fails and upstream_probe (PRO),

-the server in a similar situation
+in a similar situation

 When installing from